Welcome! |

 ---|

 Have you ever wondered how a robot is built from scratch?
 Or how it is possible that a dead piece of electronics is able to detect phenomena in the world around us?
-Join the Tuks Robot and Sensor Schools for one of two mini-courses that will take you through all the basic steps of building a simple self-navigating robot or explore the wonderful world of sensors.
-The courses each comprise eight lessons.
+Join the Tuks Robot Schools for a mini-course that will take you through all the basic steps of building a simple self-navigating robot.
 Robot School classes cover 3D design and printing of the robot chassis, constructing the electronics of the robot, assembling the robot, programming an Arduino microcontroller development board to make the robot follow a track and testing the robot.
-Sensor School classes cover the basics of how sensors are able to detect natural quantities.
 If you have always dreamt of following a career in technology, this is your chance to start the journey!

-The Robot and Sensor School is a joint initiative among
+The Tuks Robot School is a joint initiative among

 The project, which was inspired by the popular Annual Third-Year Robot Race (see below), was initiated at the start of 2021 and aims to provide a platform through which EBIT students can serve the community by presenting fun STEM education activities to school learners.